 The main disadvantage to using a kerosene heater is that they can be smelly if not used properly, they have to be refilled every few hours and the wick needs to be replaced every few months depending on how much the heater is used during that time.

-Propane heaters like the Mr Heater Buddy can be used indoors and in my opinion they are safer and more efficient than the kerosene heaters mentioned.
+Propane heaters like the Mr. Heater Buddy can be used indoors and in my opinion, they are safer and more efficient than the kerosene heaters mentioned.
 I’ve used one of these heaters for the past two winters to heat my travel trailer with no problems what so ever.
 They work great and I like not having to refill the tank every few hours or needing to replace the wick as is the case when using kerosene.

 I drilled a two-inch hole through my floor beside the outside wall and connected a 100 lb propane tank to my Mr Heater Buddy heater via a hose adapter and filter then sealed the hole around the hose with expanding foam insulation.
 This also has the advantage of keeping the fuel source outside.
-One 100 lb tank will last me over a month even in the coldest weather, if I keep the heater burning at the lowest setting.
+One 100 lb tank will last me over a month even in the coldest weather if I keep the heater burning at the lowest setting.

-The downside to the Buddy heater are that they are difficult to cook on and you’ll need a stove just for that purpose if you don’t already have a gas cook stove in your home.
+The downside to the Buddy heater is that they are difficult to cook on and you’ll need a stove just for that purpose if you don’t already have a gas cook stove in your home.
 I suggest a small propane Colman camp stove; these can be found in the sporting goods department at your local Wal-Mart or Kmart.

 It is recommended that portable gas camp stoves not be used indoors as the fumes can be deadly.
 Using the stove in a ventilated area will help reduce the risk of carbon monoxide poisoning.
-In other words crack a window or door and have a working carbon monoxide detector if you must use the stove for cooking indoors.
+In other words, crack a window or door and have a working carbon monoxide detector if you must use the stove for cooking indoors.
 And make sure the stove is turned off after use.